 The Stoic Practice Handbook

 Stoicism is an extremely practical philosophy for how to live a better life.
-It helps you become more resilient, overcome negative emotions, and provides crucial perspective.
+If you’re an aspiring Stoic, there are core practices that can help you become more resilient, overcome negative emotions, and provides crucial perspective.

 I’ve done my best to try and practice mindfulness-based meditation every day for a while now and I’ve found that Stoic practices not only complement mindfulness practice but can sometimes be the preferred choice.
 Even Sam Harris, a fervent supporter of mindfulness practice, mentions in his Waking Up app that Stoic practices can at times be more effective than mindfulness: